-- Perform client-centered, social services assessments and interventions. - Provide client services which reflect cultural competence, respect for social diversity, and the application of the principles of the human services code of ethics. - Demonstrate leadership and collaborative/ problem-solving skills. - Apply the principals of human services based on knowledge of human development and functioning throughout the lifespan. - Identify current trends, topics, and issues in human services professions. - Engage in personal reflection as related to human services skills, professional effectiveness, and stress management.
+- Perform client-centered, social services assessments and interventions. - Provide client services which reflect cultural competence, respect for social diversity, and the application of the principles of the human services code of ethics. - Demonstrate leadership and collaborative problem-solving skills. - Apply the principals of human services based on knowledge of human development and functioning throughout the lifespan. - Identify current trends, topics, and issues in human services professions. - Engage in personal reflection as related to human services skills, professional effectiveness, and stress management.

-To arrange an advising appointment, contact the nursing department at 775.753.2301 or call the Pahrump Valley Center at 775.727.2000.
+To arrange an advising appointment, contact the Academic Advising and Career Center at 775-327-2068 or call the Pahrump Valley Center at 775.727.2000.

 General Education Requirements Credits

 English/Communications 6

 ENG 100 or 101, and ENG 102

-Mathematics- MATH 120 (recommended) 3
+Mathematics - MATH 120, 120E (recommended) 3

 Science- BIOL 100 (recommended) 3

 Social Science 3-6

 PSC 101 or HIST 101 and 102

 Human Relations-HMS 200 (required) 3

 Humanities or Fine Arts 3

 Technology- IS 101 (required) 3

-\MATH 120 is recommended, as it is required for the social work, radiology, and other degree programs.
+MATH 120, 120E is recommended, as it is required for the social work, radiology, and other degree programs.
 Credit for prior coursework at other institutions may be considered per GBC policy and guidelines.